docopt/docopt.go/README.md

 ## Unit Testing

 Unit testing your own usage docs is recommended, so you can be sure that for a given command line invocation, the expected options are set.
-An example of how to do this is [in the examples folder](blob/master/examples/unit_test/unit_test.go).
+An example of how to do this is [in the examples folder](examples/unit_test/unit_test.go).

+## Tests

+All tests from the Python version are implemented and passing at [Travis CI](https://travis-ci.org/aviddiviner/docopt-go).
+New language-agnostic tests have been added to [test_golang.docopt](test_golang.docopt).

+To run tests for docopt-go, use `go test`.